 Load a fresh set of items and observe them for a moment (without reading the names below).
 Then close your eyes and try recalling (visually) all the items in your mind.

-Of course, you can practice this with people or, like Houdin did, with the contents shopping windows.
+Of course, you can practice this with people, or like Houdin did, with the contents shop windows.